zsiki/SARndbox_util/README.md

 # SARndbox_util
 Simple utilities to Augmented Reality Sandbox

+Prerequisites
+* Python version 2 or 3
+* osgeo.gdal and gdalconst (see https://pypi.org/project/GDAL/)

 1. dem2grid.py
 Convert .dem/.tif/.arc digital elevation modell file to SARndbox compatible .grid file.
 The DEM size should be not larger then 640x480.